Since the late 1980s, the Longmont United Hospital Foundation has offered

 Henry and Harriet Amicarella Memorial – A Legacy scholarship in gratitude for the service and commitment of Henry Amicarella, the first CEO of LUH who served the community from 1958 to 1977.
 This is a Legacy Scholarship to honor Hank and Harriet Amicarella with seed funding from memorial gifts and augmented by the Foundation.

-Medical and BioScience Academy in conjunction with Longmont High School.
+Medical and BioScience Academy Scholarship in conjunction with Longmont High School.
 The program is for students interested in careers or post-secondary education programs in medicine, research and allied health sciences.
 One $1000 scholarship is available each year; applications open to graduating seniors.